-We accounted for the amounts received from these sales in accordance with ASC 470-10-25 and 470-10-35 which require amounts recorded as debt to be amortized under the interest method as described in ASC 835-30, Interest Method.
-Consequently, the program balance of \$950,100 was recognized as a production revenue payable.
+The Company accounted for the amounts received from these sales in accordance with ASC 470-10-25 and 470-10-35 which require amounts recorded as debt to be amortized under the interest method as described in ASC 835-30, Interest Method.
+Consequently, the program balance of \$950,100 has been recognized as a production revenue payable.
 The Company determined an effective interest rate based on future expected cash flows to be paid to the holders of the production payment interests.
 This rate represents the discount rate that equates estimated cash flows with the initial proceeds received from the sales and is used to compute the amount of interest to be recognized each period.
 Estimating the future cash outflows under this agreement requires the Company to make certain estimates and assumptions about future revenues and payments and such estimates are subject to significant variability.
 Therefore, the estimates are likely to change which may result in future adjustments to the accretion of the interest expense and the amortized cost based carrying value of the related payables.

-Accordingly, the Company has estimated the cash flows associated with the production revenue payments and determined a discount of \$1,139,305 as of May 31, 2020, which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
-For the three months ended May 31, 2020 and 2019, amortization of the debt discount on these payables amounted to \$31,970 and \$124,923, respectively, which has been included in interest expense in the statements of operations.
+Accordingly, the Company has estimated the cash flows associated with the production revenue payments and determined a discount of \$998,879 as of November 30, 2020, which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
+For the nine months ended November 30, 2020 and 2019, amortization of the debt discount on these payables amounted to \$88,786 and \$336,658, respectively, which has been included in interest expense in the statements of operations.

-Production revenue payable balances at May 31, 2020 and February 29, 2020 are set forth in the table below:
+Production revenue payable balances at November 30, 2020 and February 29, 2020 are set forth in the table below:

-May 31, 2020 ] February 29, 2020 Estimated payments of production revenue payable \$ 2,089,405 \$ 2,054,766 Less: unamortized discount (669,164) (666,495) 1,420,241 1,388,271 Less: current portion (43,660) (43,069) Net production revenue payable - long term \$ 1,376,581 \$ 1,345,202
+Novem ber 30, 2020 Feb oruary 29, 2020 Estimated payments of production revenue payable \$ 1,948,979 \$ 2,054,766 Less: unamortized discount (471,922) (666,495) 1,477,057 1,388,271 Less: current portion (50,269) (43,069) Net production revenue payable - long-term \$ 1,426,788 \$ 1,345,202